 They say that they provide continuous training and support to their members.
 The tool(s) they give you is just your tracking ID to trace the sales back to you.
 Well, all except the second sale which passes up to your sponsor.

 I am going to be honest here.
-I have nothing I admire about this company because it is a pyramid scheme.
+I have nothing I admire about this company because it looks like a pyramid scheme.
 But let me lay out the seemingly good things about it.
 If it was based on another legitimate business model, then these would be their positive features.

 1. They have a range of affordable “products” – for those who don’t have a lot of money to lose.